carlynorama/Hello_C_using_VScode/README.md

 12) create a test makefile (see `makefiles_for_testing/test`), run `make` and `make clean` to confirm make is installed and working.

 13) Get a real Makefile working

+14) Add a shell task to tasks.json, add it launch.json